swaxi/SGTool/README.md

 Where P(k) is the radially averaged power spectrum, and N_k is the number of samples in the radial bin.

 # Installation
-- Dowload the zip file from the <> Code button and install the zip file in QGIS using the plugin manager
+- Dowload the zip file from the green **<> Code** button and install the zip file in QGIS using the plugin manager

 # Inputs
 - Supports data geotiff, grd, ers formats